cornerstonejs/dicomParser/README.md

 * Create bower package
 * Add support for AMD loaders
 * Create an example that leverages a data dictionary
+* Have examples detect older browsers and tell the user to upgrade
+* Figure out why drag and drop doesn't work for IE11
+* Add unit tests for sequence parsing functionality

 Build System
 ============